MartijnWisse/mirte_workshop/README.md

 nmcli device wifi connect "SSID" password "PASSWORD"
 ```

-If this does not work, you can change the WIFI using the web interface at http://192.168.42.1, under the "Settings" tab.
-However, this page only lists the SSIDs that were available when the robot booted, so in the worst case you'll need to first turn on your WIFI network, reboot the robot, and then access this web interface.
+If this does not work, you can change the WiFi using the web interface at http://192.168.42.1, under the "Settings" tab.
+However, this page only lists the SSIDs that were available when the robot booted, so in the worst case you'll need to first turn on your WiFi network, reboot the robot, and then access this web interface.

-As soon as the robot is connected to the WIFI network, you will lose the direct connection to it.
+As soon as the robot is connected to the WiFi network, you will lose the direct connection to it.
 To get back in touch:
-- Connect your laptop to the same WIFI network
+- Connect your laptop to the same WiFi network
 - Find the robot's IP address from your phone hotspot
 - Use this IP address in the browser